dosipod/SrWiki/My--device--is-not-working.md

 * The latest version of SR WLED for the ESP32 has a sound pin configurator.
 Please review yours.
 * Please provide a comprehensive, but clear and concise description of the symptoms and your environment.
 * How about posting a crystal clear close-up photo of your wiring, or better yet, a block diagram.
+* Don't just perform a reset.
+Actually, cycle the power (reference: IT Crowd).
 * If you are referring to code, please provide a link to the version you are referring to.
 * Is it just sound reactivity that doesn't work?
 Is there a specific animation?
 * Is it an ESP32?
 An ESP8266?
 Please provide the link that you downloaded the files from.